fusioncharts/dev_centre_docs/map-guide/simple-data-driven-maps.md

 Click [here](http://jsfiddle.net/fusioncharts/qb31mo1b/ "@@open-newtab") to edit the above map.

-Note: In the example given above, you can see labels displayed only for the two most populous continents (Asia and Africa).
+> In the example given above, you can see labels displayed only for the two most populous continents (Asia and Africa).

-### Customize label text
+## Customize label text

 You can display customized label text for each specific entity.
 Use the `displayValue` attribute to do so.